 Lodging a complaint with a community housing provider

-Registered housing providers must have a mechanism in place for dealing with tenant complaints.
+Registered community housing providers (housing providers) must have a mechanism in place for dealing with tenant complaints.
 Housing providers must also provide tenants with information and help on how to raise complaints with them.

 Step 1 – Raise your concerns with the housing provider